Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-The anchors here are Seizures were once thought to be caused by demons or evil spirits, A Historical Journey of Understanding Seizures, and While introducing the new explanation that the brain could be the.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Seizures were once thought to be caused by demons or evil spirits, A Historical Journey of Understanding Seizures, and While introducing the new explanation that the brain could be the in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.